 Juneau is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 32,255 people and six constituent neighborhoods, Juneau is the third largest community in Alaska.

 Juneau real estate is some of the most expensive in Alaska, although Juneau house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Juneau is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Juneau is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Juneau who work in office and administrative support (15.61%), management occupations (13.20%), and business and financial occupations (8.10%).
+Juneau is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Juneau is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Juneau who work in office and administrative support (14.36%), management occupations (12.33%), and business and financial occupations (8.13%).

 Also of interest is that Juneau has more people living here who work in computers and math than 95% of the places in the US.

 Juneau is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Juneau is a very ethnically-diverse city.
+Juneau is an extremely ethnically-diverse city.
 The people who call Juneau home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Juneau residents report their race to be White, followed by Native American.
-Important ancestries of people in Juneau include Irish, English, European, and Norwegian.
+Important ancestries of people in Juneau include German, Irish, English, Swedish, and Norwegian.